|

 questionnaire assessing attitudes, beliefs, and values related to men, family, prostitutes, and prostitution.
 In addition, questions created by the first author, which also assess knowledge and beliefs about prostitution,

+were included.
 Analyses revealed that the offender group was not extraordinary in their sexual attitudes, desires or beliefs.
 For example, almost 60% of these men disagreed or strongly disagreed with the statement

 There is nothing wrong with prostitution.
 The same percentage of non-offenders disagreed or strongly disagreed with this item.
 Only 22% of the offenders agreed or strongly agreed with the statement Most men go